MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 Edit your World, click Advanced Options then look under the Advanced section for Admins, click Add User and add their username.

 > [!NOTE]
-> This only gives them the Admin role, if you want them to have any other roles (Host, Presenter, Moderator) these need to be added like normal under Contextual Roles.
+> This only gives them the Admin role, if you want them to have any other roles (Host, Moderator) these need to be added like normal under Contextual Roles.

 ## Roles in groups

-You won’t be adding Presenter or Moderator roles to a Group but you're able to add Admins to help you organize your Group.
+You won’t be adding Host or Moderator roles to a Group but you're able to add Admins to help you organize your Group.
 Be careful as they can edit your Group, including Delete, so make sure you trust any Admins you’re adding.

 ### Adding More Admins To Your Group